knative/serving/docs/spec/spec.md

 ## Container

 This is a [core.v1.Container](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#container-v1-core).
-Some fields are not allowed, such  as name, ports, and volumeMounts.
+Some fields are not allowed, such as name and volumeMounts.

 This type is not used on its own but is found composed inside [Service](#service), [Configuration](#configuration), and [Revision](#revision).